 Additionally, America’s baby boomers will all have entered their senior years by 2030, according to the US census bureau, meaning that 20 percent of the entire population of the country will be aged 65 or older.
 It will be the greatest demand on the healthcare system and housing for seniors that the US has ever experienced.
 The current number of assisted living beds in the US will not be enough to meet future demand.
 All of this has the potential to drive up the cost of both housing and healthcare to become even more unaffordable than it already is while at the same time potentially reducing the amount of Medicare and Medicaid funding available to each individual.

-Both the US government and private enterprise have recognized the potential for a coming crisis.
+Both the US government and private enterprise have recognized the potential for an approaching crisis.
 Plans are being devised on many fronts to address gaps in services and financing.
 However, at the end of the day, Americans cannot rely on the government to sustain them throughout their senior years.
 “All Americans, even Millennials and Post-Millenials, should be saving for a retirement that includes the eventuality of home healthcare and assisted living,” Davis advises, adding that “it’s not a question of if the need will arise, but when.”
 Davis also points out that Medicare does not cover any portion of the cost of assisted living, and only covers a limited amount of care in a skilled nursing facility, “so including a budget for assisted living in a retirement savings plan is crucial.”
 According to statistics from the year 2009, the average stay in an assisted living facility is 28 months, and the median length of stay is 21.
 Davis feels that every American should have a retirement savings plan that will cover at least 28 months of assisted living.
 Americans who enter their retirement years with chronic health problems or other special health needs already present should budget for more than 28 months.